 Today, your most powerful marketing collateral is no longer sleek sales sheets, but content that helps people make smart purchasing decisions.
 Marketing collateral has to be:

-It also has to meet your ideal customer at his or her current phase of the buyer’s journey.
+It also has to meet your ideal constituent at his or her current phase of the buyer’s journey.

 So where do you start?
 Use a marketing collateral checklist, and focus your resources on the collateral that will get you the most return on your investment and that will ultimately help you achieve your goals.